jaesuk95/jaesuk95/README.md

 Some factual-facts about myself
   1. My major is Naval Architecture (Bachelor of Engineering) which has nothing todo with coding.
 Oops did i just screw up my resumé?
-  2. Born in South Korea, Graduated University degree in Australia
+  2. Born in South Korea, Graduated University in Australia 🇰🇷🇦🇺🇳🇿🇬🇧
   3. Giving up is not an option
   4. I just never give up